 “The hazard percentage increases the longer it takes,” he said.

-$1 million bond for truck driver
+$1 million bond

 In court Tuesday, the semitrailer driver, Francisco Espinal-Quiroz, 51, of Leesburg, Indiana, was ordered to be held in lieu of a $1 million bond.
 He was charged with two class 4 felonies that included falsifying a log book and failing to maintain a log book.